ammdias/mybkp/MANUAL.md

   disk drive or network storage device);
 * `directories`: a comma separated list of directories, below the *base* directory, to backup.
+* `options`: a comma separated list of profile options.
+See the section [Available options] for more details.

 A **backup profile** may also be composed of a list of previously defined profiles, which will be executed in series.
 In this case, it must include